Wednesday, May 13, 2009

 economy.
 Shopping local is an investment in your own neighborhood and

 good karma all around.
 And because you can get a free book!
+Hoping to stimulate sales at indie

 bookstores, Wanda is dismantling her personal library and offering it